x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/data-consistency-score.md

 ---

-# Migrating to the cloud
+# Preventing migration data loss

 When migrating your Exchange environment to the cloud, there might be instances of data corruption in your environment that causes data loss during migration.
 The migration process tracks and reports on any instances of data loss by generating a **DataConsistencyScore**.